 How to make the right recruitment decisions and save a lot of heartache later

 In this post, we discuss some key ideas to help you ensure you make the right recruitment decisions and save a lot of heartache later.
-It is a fragment of a full webinar Performance Management 101: Learn how to get team members to perform at the right level, even if they are working from home.
+It is a fragment of our full webinar Performance Management 101: Learn how to get team members to perform at the right level, even if they are working from home.
 Click here to gain access to the whole recording and transcript (email required).

-Let’s dive into how you make the right recruitment decisions and save a lot of heartaches later because let’s be honest; you have a lot less low performers if you don’t make bad recruitment decisions.
+Let’s dive into how you make the right recruitment decisions and save a lot of heartaches later because let’s be honest; you have a lot fewer low performers if you don’t make bad recruitment decisions.

 I remember a former client.
 He had a member of staff who turned around and said ‘Well, I’ve got my ACCA now, I need a pay rise’.
 And we all turned around and said ‘You can’t give her a pay rise.
 She’s not performing at that level; she’s not doing this, she’s not doing that.’

 Actually, one of the things we’ve got to do is to let people know what levels need to be here before something like a pay rise happen.

 You could put fancy words like a “result-speaks based” work environment, but set the expectation that this is what will trigger a pay rise.

 When we go into hiring, we only look for skills and experience ‘we need them to be qualified at AAT’, ‘we need them to have their ACCA or part-qualified.